-Coming to the attention of 4AD after a clutch of demo tracks went online early in 2012, Indians emerged in a fittingly understated manner and with Somewhere Else, have made both an assured and majestic debut album.
+Coming to the attention of 4AD after a clutch of demo tracks went online early in 2012, Indians emerged in a fittingly understated manner and with Somewhere Else, has made both an assured and majestic debut album.

 From Copenhagen, Indians is all the work of one man, SĂ¸ren LĂ¸kke Juul, who brought his band in to being when he felt the need to challenge himself and do something different.
 Not aiming for anything other than satisfying a creative urge, things have snowballed quickly for him ever since.